Separating the ObamaCare Facts from the ObamaCare Myths

 New ObamaCare myths are coming out every day.
 Keep checking back as we continue to fact check Affordable Care Act Myths and Misconceptions.

 ObamaCare Myth: ObamaCare and the Affordable Care Act are Different

-The idea that the ObamaCare is different form the Affordable Care Act isn’t so much a myth as it is a misconception.
-ObamaCare is the unofficial name for the Patient Protection and Affordable Care Act (PPACA) of 2010.
+The idea that the ObamaCare is different from the Affordable Care Act isn’t so much a myth as it is a misconception.
+ObamaCare is the unofficial name for the Patient Protection and Affordable Care Act (PPACA).

 ObamaCare Myth: ObamaCare Creates Health Insurance

-ObamaCare does’t create health insurance, it regulates the health insurance industry and helps to increase the quality, affordability, and availability of private insurance and expand and improve public health insurance options like Medicare, Medicaid, and CHIP.
+ObamaCare doesn’t create health insurance.
+It regulates the health insurance industry and helps to increase the quality, affordability, and availability of private insurance and expands and improves public health insurance options like Medicare, Medicaid, and CHIP.
 It also helps expand private coverage options inside and outside the workplace through subsidies, mandates, and taxes.
-The law does this by creating new rules for insurers, expanding Medicaid eligibility to tens of millions of Americans, improving Medicare coverage and by implementing a Health Insurance Marketplace where Americans can buy subsidized, regulated health insurance in a competitive private market as well as many more reforms to the health insurance and health care systems.
+The law does this by creating new rules for insurers, expanding Medicaid eligibility to tens of millions of Americans, and improving Medicare, expanding employer health insurance.
+It also created a Health Insurance Marketplace where Americans can buy subsidized, regulated health insurance in a competitive private market.
+There are also more reforms to the health insurance and health care systems.

-ObamaCare doesn’t create a government-run healthcare system or Government insurance.
+ObamaCare doesn’t create a government-run health care system or government insurance.
 It greatly expands business for the private for-profit health insurance industry, creating about 12 million new customers.
-In other words ObamaCare regulates the “free market” and expands existing public programs; it doesn’t replace it.
-It does however expand and improve Medicare, Medicaid and CHIP which are types of Government health insurance.
-It also expands private employer based insurance.
+ObamaCare regulates the “free market” and expands existing public programs; it doesn’t create new types of insurance.

 ObamaCare Myth: You Have to Use the Health Insurance Marketplace

 No one has to use the marketplace.
-The fact is anyone who likes their current insurance can keep it, assuming it complies with the ACA or it has a grandfathered status.
-If you have Government based insurance like Medicare, Medicaid, or CHIP then you are covered.
-If you like your work based insurance, you can keep that too.
+The fact is anyone who wants to keep their current insurance can renew it, assuming it complies with the ACA or it has a grandfathered status.
+If you have Government-based insurance like Medicare, Medicaid, or CHIP, then you are covered.
+If you like your work-based insurance, you can keep that too.
 The marketplace is for uninsured Americans and those who don’t like their current plan.
-Those making under 400% of the Federal Poverty Level may get help with monthly premium costs and reduced out-of-pocket costs on insurance purchased through the marketplace.
-Please be aware that if you have access to affordable employer based coverage that provides at least the coverage of a “bronze” plan sold on the marketplace, you won’t be able to get cost assistance on the exchange.
+Those making under 400% of the Federal Poverty Level may get help with monthly premium costs and reduced out-of-pocket costs for insurance purchased through the marketplace.
+Please be aware that if you have access to affordable employer-based coverage that provides at least the coverage of a “bronze” plan sold on the marketplace, you won’t be able to get cost assistance on the exchange.

 ObamaCare Myth: The ObamaCare Website Doesn’t Work

-Sometimes it feels like the ObamaCare myth about technical issues with the website is spread to create news stories.
-Although we get many letters from readers noting issues with the early stages of health insurance marketplaces, we get far more success stories about folks signing up.
+Sometimes it feels as though the ObamaCare myth about technical issues with the website is spread to create news stories.
+Although we got many letters from readers noting issues with the early stages of health insurance marketplaces, since early 2014 the issues have been all but cleared up.

-Healthcare.gov has had some technical issues, so not everyone who has signed up and enrolled has had a smooth ride.
-However, many Americans have used the site successfully and did everything from apply to enroll in a plan in less than 15 minutes.
-Many Americans report better deals and better plans, while some report that their options weren’t as affordable.
+Healthcare.gov had some technical issues when it first opened, so not everyone who has signed up and enrolled has had a smooth ride.
+Since then, however, millions have used the site successfully and have done everything from applying to enrolling in a plan in less than 15 minutes.
+Lots of Americans report better deals and better plans, but some report that their options weren’t sufficiently affordable.

-In State’s that set up their own exchanges you can simply sign up and not worry about it, if your State didn’t then give healthcare.gov a shot.
+In states that set up their own exchanges, you can sign up and not worry about it.
+If your State didn’t, then give healthcare.gov a try.
 You can also sign up for the marketplace by mailing in an online application (read these instructions first), get in person help, or call the 24/7 helpline (800) 318-2596.
 Learn more about other ways to sign up for health insurance.

-Since December 20th, 2013 the number of Americans reporting issues with the site has decreased dramatically and over a million Americans enrolled in a new private insurance plan that would start by January 1st, 2014.
+Since December 20th, 2013 the number of Americans reporting issues with the site has decreased dramatically, and over a million Americans enrolled in a new private insurance plan that started January 1st, 2014.
 By December of 2014 over 9 million Americans used the marketplace to enroll in a plan.
 As of 2015, almost 12 million had Marketplace coverage.

-ObamaCare Myth: Only a % of Those Who Enroll Actually Pay their Premiums / the Uninsured Rate Didn’t Decrease
+ObamaCare Myth: Only a % of Those Who Enroll Actually Pay their Premiums / the Uninsured Rate Didn’t Really Decrease

-An April report from the energy and commerce committee showed only 67% of those who signed up for health insurance under the ACA had paid their premiums.
-However this headline ignores a pretty important point, most of the 33% who didn’t pay had plans that hadn’t started yet.
-The report was done before May 1st, when a number of the “unpaid plans” started.
-Actual current conservative estimates for how many will pay their premiums are closer to the 80-90% range, however the data we have collected unofficially is making it look more in the (95% range).
+An April 2014 report from the energy and commerce committee showed only 67% of those who signed up for health insurance under the ACA had paid their premiums.
+However, this headline ignored an important point, most of the 33% who didn’t pay had plans that hadn’t started yet.
+The report was done before May 1st when some “unpaid plans” started.
+Actual current conservative estimates for how many will pay their premiums are closer to the 80-90% range.
+However, the data we have collected unofficially indicates that the payment rate is closer to the 95% range.
 Assuming updated reports show that around 90% of those who purchased insurance did pay, the May Gallup Poll poll showing 13.4% uninsured rate (the lowest since Gallup began to record and down from a high 18%) is accurate.

-Obamacare Myth: Most Signing Up Already Had Insurance
+Obamacare Myth: Most People Signing Up Already Had Insurance

 ObamaCare Myth: My Employer Has to Cover Me

-The employer mandate has been pushed back to 2015/2016 when the ACA was first implemented.
-Small businesses with 50-99 full-time equivalent employees (FTE) will need to start insuring workers by 2016.
-Those with a 100 or more will need to start providing health benefits to at least 70% of thier FTE by 2015 and 95% by 2016.
+The employer mandate had been pushed back to 2015/2016 when the ACA was first implemented.
+Small businesses with 50-99 full-time equivalent employees (FTE) had to start insuring workers by 2016.
+Those with a 100 or more had to start providing health benefits to at least 70% of their FTE by 2015 and 95% by 2016.

-ObamaCare Myth: The ObamaCare Website Cost a Billion Dollars
+ObamaCare Myth: The ObamaCare Website Costs a Billion Dollars

 You may have heard the ObamaCare website cost anywhere from 100 million to a billion dollars.
 You’ll get wildly different figures depending on which costs you include.
 The actual cost of the website itself is closer to the 100 million dollar figure and has been reported to have an actual cost of 68 million.
 That is expensive, but it isn’t a billion dollars.
 See this article for more information: http://mediamatters.org/blog/2013/10/24/the-myth-of-the-634-million-obamacare-website/196585

-While valid concerns the security of the ObamaCare website have been voiced, there has been a lot of rhetoric coming from opponents of the law who wish to scare people off from using the marketplace.
-This tactic is meant to deter those who would get a better deal on health insurance and thus perhaps see the law in a more favorable light and to dissuade people from using the site hindering the success of the program by keeping sign-ups low.
-We have done extensive research and can’t find any valid security concerns beyond those addressed on our Obamacare Website Update page.
-We urge you to ignore the rhetoric and feel secure in signing up for your State’s marketplace. http://www.factcheck.org/2013/12/eric-cantors-security-scare/
+While valid concerns the security of the ObamaCare website have been voiced, there has been a lot of rhetoric coming from opponents of the law who wish to scare people away from using the marketplace.
+This tactic is meant to deter those who would get a better deal on health insurance and thus perhaps see the law in a more favorable light.
+It is meant to scare people away from using the site hurting the program by keeping sign-ups low.
+We have done extensive research and can not find any valid security concerns beyond those addressed on our Obamacare Website Update page.
+We urge you to ignore this untrue rumor and feel secure in signing up for your State’s marketplace. http://www.factcheck.org/2013/12/eric-cantors-security-scare/

 ObamaCare Myth: Congress is Exempt from ObamaCare

-The idea that Congress is exempt form the Affordable Care Act is a mostly a myth, but it is rooted in some truth.
-In general, Congress and their staff have work based insurance, thus they should be able to stay on their current plan.
-However an amendment to bill before it became law said they must use health insurance marketplace.
-They will use the marketplace, but since their staffers, making as little as $30,000 can’t get subsidies through the marketplace (they have access to employer based coverage) their employer (the Government) is allowed to cover part of the cost of their premiums.
-Since all members of Congress have been well aware of this since 2010, any other claim is a willful misrepresentation of the truth.
+The idea that Congress is exempt from the Affordable Care Act is a mostly a myth, but it is rooted in some truth.
+In general, Congress and their staff have work-based insurance so they should be able to stay on their current plans.
+However, an amendment to the bill before it became law said they must use the health insurance marketplace.
+They will use the marketplace.
+However, their staffers, who make as little as $30,000, can’t get subsidies through the marketplace since they have access to employer-based coverage.
+Their employer, the Government, is allowed to cover part of the cost of their premiums.
+Since all members of Congress have been well aware of this since 2010, most claims related to this are a willful misrepresentation of the truth.
 With that said, there have been changes and proposals to change to this rule over time, so sometimes when the discussion comes up it is good for reasons.